Allan690/Store-Manager/README.md

 ## Running the application
 You can choose either of 2 options:
-1. Clone the repository by doing `git clone https://github.com/Allan690/Store-Manager.git` with the use of a terminal
+1. Clone the repository by doing `git clone https://github.com/Allan690/Store-Manager.git` on the terminal

+  OR

 2. Visit the hosting link: https://allan690.github.io/Store-Manager/UI/login.html

+3. Login with the admin credentials specified below(after either 1 or 2):
+- Default admin credentials:
+  `email`: `allan@gmail.com`
+  `password`:`allangmailcompany`

 ## Built With

 * [HTML](https://www.w3schools.com/html/html_intro.asp) - Structuring the web pages